striped/time-util/wdcalc/README.md

 Holiday calendar is always specific for certain region and defined by the complex religious, cultural or historical traditions.
-It means, the calendar instance should be loadable from external source(s) and maximally customizable as such source(s) could vary from local file up to the REST API call.
+It means, the calendar instance should be loadable from external source(s) and maximally customizable as such source(s) could vary from local file up to the remote API call.
 Thus, the simple service loader facility was employed to satisfy mentioned above demands.
 This will provide maximal extensibility with all heavy lifting supplied by JRE.